ibm-cloud-docs/hs-crypto/enable-failover.md

 Failover crypto units back up the operational crypto units and keystores in another region.
 If a regional disaster occurs, you can use failover crypto units to automatically restore your data, which can reduce the downtime and data loss.
 You can either enable failover crypto unit [when you provision a service instance](/docs/hs-crypto?topic=hs-crypto-provision) or after you provision a service instance.
 This topic guides you through enabling or adding failover crypto units after you provision a service instance.
 {: shortdesc}

-If you have a service instance in the `us-south` or `us-east` region, you can enable failover crypto units for your instance with the {{site.data.keyword.cloud_notm}} Trusted Key Entry (TKE) CLI plug-in or the Management Utilities.
+If you have a service instance in the `us-south`, `us-east`, or `eu-es` region, you can enable failover crypto units for your instance with the {{site.data.keyword.cloud_notm}} Trusted Key Entry (TKE) CLI plug-in or the Management Utilities.
 If failover crypto units are already assigned to your service instance, you can still add extra ones.
 After you add failover crypto units, make sure to raise a support ticket to repair the instance and enable the failover units.

 You can specify a total number of failover crypto units that are equal to or less than the number of operational crypto units.
 However, to meet high availability, at least two failover crypto units need to be assigned.
 Failover crypto units are also charged.
 For the detailed pricing information, see [FAQs: Pricing](/docs/hs-crypto?topic=hs-crypto-faq-pricing).
 {: tip}